 Before you begin

 - Only blog posts can display AMP formatting.
-AMP isn’t available for other pages, including Cover Pages.
+AMP isn’t available for other pages.

 - AMP is only visible in Google mobile search results.
 Other mobile search engines will link to the standard mobile version of your blog posts.

-- You can view AMP versions of blog posts by clicking through Google search results or by manually entering the AMP version of a blog post URL in a browser.
-Enabling AMP doesn't change your blog posts' appearance when accessed any other way on mobile.
+- You can view AMP versions of blog posts on mobile devices by clicking through Google search results or by manually entering the AMP version of a blog post URL in a browser.
+Enabling AMP doesn't change your blog posts' appearance when accessed any other way.

 How will AMP change my posts?